When looking for a gemstone that is extremely rare but exquisitely charming at the same time, it's always nice to think pink!

 Pink sapphires are beautiful gemstones that continue to win the hearts of many.
-They range from light pink to purplish pink or even orangey pink hues.
-Color sets the value for pink sapphire where the deeper hues attract more value.
+Pink shades range from light pink to purplish pink or even orangey pink hues.
+Color sets the value for pink sapphire where the hot pink shades attract more value.

 Pink sapphires belong to the corundum family and the color is majorly determined by the chromium content.
 At times, the pink hue can be so deep you would hardly distinguish the stone from a ruby.

 Even though they are most often faceted, they can be cut into cabochons.
 This usually happens when the pink sapphire has a star effect, aptly called pink star sapphire.